 Hostels in Jerusalem

-Not only that but it is a hub where people from the city come in to enjoy the events on offers such as Live Music, Quiz Night and a Pub Crawl, Shabbat Dinner, weekly travel lectures, language lessons and the extensive daily tour offering of Abraham Tours throughout Israel, Jordan and Egypt.
+Not only that, but it is a hub where people from the city come in to enjoy the events on offer such as Live Music, Quiz Night and a Pub Crawl, Shabbat Dinner, weekly travel lectures, language lessons and the extensive daily tour offering of Abraham Tours throughout Israel, Jordan and Egypt.

 Getting to Jerusalem